Parametrized higher category theory: Cocartesian fibrations and model categories of marked simplicial sets

 Recall that a model structure, if it exists, is determined by its cofibrations and fibrant objects.
-We will define a model structure on $s\Set^+_{/(Z,\cE)}$ with cofibrations the monomorphisms and fibrant objects given by the $(Z,\cE)$-fibered objects.
+Collecting results of Lurie from \cite[App.~B]{HA}, we now define a model structure on $s\Set^+_{/(Z,\cE)}$ with cofibrations the monomorphisms and fibrant objects given by the $(Z,\cE)$-fibered objects.